 The Murray and Lower Darling valleys cover a combined area of 98,300 square kilometres and include the world’s largest stand of river red gums and a 1700-kilometre stretch of Australia’s longest river, the Murray.

-The NSW Office of Environment and Heritage (OEH) is working with local communities to improve the health of wetlands, rivers and floodplains in the catchment.
+The NSW Department of Planning and Environment is working with local communities to improve the health of wetlands, rivers and floodplains in the catchment.

 Landholders, community representatives, Aboriginal spokespeople, recreational fishers, local government and partner agencies all form part of an environmental water advisory group which meets regularly to discuss proposed watering events, identify priority sites and future opportunities.